 Liaise with the three safeguarding partners and work in partnership with other agencies in line with Working Together to Safeguard Children.
-The National Police Chiefs' Council guidance for schools and colleges When To Call The Police should help DSL's understand when they should consider calling the police and what to expect when they do.

 Manage and submit a Request for Support Form for a child if there are concerns about suspected harm or abuse, to the Children's Single Point of Access (C-SPA), and act as a point of contact and support for school staff.
-Requests for support should be made securely by email to cspa@surreycc.gov.uk using the Request for Support Form urgent referrals should be made by telephone 0300 470 9100 (and ask for the priority line).
+Requests for support should be made securely by email to cspa@surreycc.gov.uk using the .
+Urgent referrals should be made by telephone 0300 470 9100 (and ask for the priority line).

-Report concerns that a pupil may be at risk of radicalisation or involvement in terrorism, following the Prevent referral process and use the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk If the matter is urgent then Police must be contacted by dialling 999.
+Report concerns that a pupil may be at risk of radicalisation or involvement in terrorism, following the Prevent referral process and use the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk.
+If the matter is urgent then Police must be contacted by dialling 999.
 In cases where further advice from the Police is sought dial 101 or 01483 632982 and ask to speak to the Prevent Supervisor for Surrey.